Fall 2014 Enrollment

 Recognized as a military-friendly school

 “How am I going to use this in the real world?”
-Ottawa University faculty delight in answering this common question and usually do so with long lists of opportunities that allow and require students to put their newfound knowledge and skills to work.
+Ottawa University faculty delight in answering this common question and usually do so with long lists of opportunities that allow and require students to put their newfound skills to work.

 In recent years, Ottawa students have been able to experience incredible opportunities across the globe.
 Through missional and charitable work, Ottawa University students are leaving their mark on the world.